Jay Briscoe, US pro wrestling star, dead at 38 - KTVZ

 Professional wrestler Jay Briscoe has died at age 38.

-The US wrestling world is in shock following the announcement of the death of the Ring of Honor (ROH) star, whose real name was Jamin Pugh.

-Tony Khan, CEO of All Elite Wrestling and owner of ROH, announced the news on Twitter.
+The wrestling world has been in shock since the announcement of the star’s death by Tony Khan, CEO of All Elite Wrestling and owner of ROH, on Twitter on Wednesday.

 He wrote: “Sadly, Jamin Pugh has passed away.
 Known to fans as Jay Briscoe, he was a star in ROH for over 20 years, from the first show until today.